 Over the year students will explore a different environment each term, investigating the flora, fauna, cultural history and natural history of that environment.
 They will undertake this exploration through different adventure activities.
 Throughout the year the students will learn the skills and knowledge to safely and sustainably enjoy adventure activities.

 Students will be encouraged to develop their skills in self-reliance, leadership, initiative, resilience and teamwork.
 They will be provided with learning opportunities to improve these skills and the knowledge they need to work effectively as an individual and as a member of a team to solve problems and make decisions that recognise consequences and predict outcomes.

-For more information please see the 2020 Subject Selection Handbook.
+For more information please see the 2021 Subject Selection Handbook Final.

 The Year-Level Camps are sequenced to progressively build the students’ confidence and comfort in the outdoors and within themselves.
 Unlike the Year 9 and 10 Outdoor Education elective subject, these camps are compulsory.
 The level of adventure and responsibility incrementally increases throughout the four providing opportunities for students to develop into confident and capable students who are organised and ready to contribute to their group.